Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation

 In sect.~\ref{sect:MC} we will then include the effect of a more realistic detection model, for a population of BBHs with a distribution of masses.
-To some extent, this can be done with a semi-analytic approach that is quite instructive and, as we will see, already relatively accurate, and that we will discuss in detail in app.~\ref{app:betafit}.
+To some extent, this can be done with a semi-analytic approach that is quite instructive, and that we will discuss in app.~\ref{app:betafit}.
 Eventually, however, we will see that, in order to obtain reliable results, it will be necessary to restrict to GW events that fall in regions of sufficiently high completeness of the catalog used.
-This introduces a further selection effect, that must be taken into account in the computation of $\beta(H_0)$ or $\beta(\Xi_0)$, and that can only be reliably included with a full Monte Carlo (MC) computation.
-Below we discuss these different computations, while we will defer to app.~\ref{sect:comparebetasapprox} a comparison of the numerical results for $\beta(H_0)$ obtained with these different approximations.
+This introduces a further selection effect, that must be taken into account in the computation of $\beta(H_0)$ or $\beta(\Xi_0)$, and that can only be reliably included with a full Monte Carlo (MC) computation. \red{Furthermore, while the semi-analytic method that we will present uses only the inspiral part of the waveform, the use of full inspiral-merger-ringdown waveforms is necessary for BBHs with a large total mass (which is the case in particular for many detections of the O3a run), since these have only few inspiral cycles in the detector bandwidth.
+Our MC, which includes both the selection effect due to completeness and full inspiral-merger-ringdown waveforms, is described in app.~\ref{sect:ourMC}, and our final results, discussed in sect.~\ref{sect:results} only make use of the MC computation of $\beta(H_0)$ and $\beta(\Xi_0)$.}